Monday - Friday: 8:30 am - 4:30 pm

 Why an Anticoagulation Clinic?

-The Anticoagulation Clinic at Watson Clinic was established in 1995 and currently manages more than 3000 Watson Clinic patients with thrombotic disorders.
+The Anticoagulation Clinic at Watson Clinic was established in 1995 and currently manages close to 1400 Watson Clinic patients with thrombotic disorders.
 The Anticoagulation Clinic is designed to help patients safely manage their anticoagulation medications including Warfarin sodium, Coumadin, and Jantoven.
 In recent years, studies have shown that patients who are managed by Anticoagulation Clinics have fewer incidences of bleeding and clotting complication as well as fewer hospital visits resulting from these complications.

 Who we are